Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Tally phase

-      Time period after the election where voting is closed and guardians decrypt their share of the tally and the final election result is produced and registered.
+      Time period after the election where voting is closed and guardians decrypt their share of the tally (tally ceremony is held) and the final election result is produced and registered.

    Testnet